Nexmo/nexmo-developer/_documentation/account/secret-management/overview.md

 ## Code Snippets

-Code Snippets are code snippets showing how to use the API to perform various tasks.
+Code snippets are examples showing how to use the API to perform various tasks.

 ```code_snippet_list
 product: account/secret-management